redelivre/redelivre/src/wp-content/plugins/facebook-thumb-fixer/readme.txt

 Contributors: mikeyott
 Tags: facebook, thumb, fixer, default, thumbnail, thumbnails, thumbs, og:image, og:description, og:title, open, graph, open graph
 Requires at least: 4.0
-Tested up to: 4.5.3
+Tested up to: 4.8.1
 Stable tag: trunk

-Fixes the problem of the missing (or wrong) thumbnail when a post is shared on Facebook.
+Control how your thumbnails are viewed when a post is shared on Facebook, Twitter and Google+.

 == Description ==